FastComments/fastcomments-blog/src/content/(9-10-2020) Customizing The Comment Widget Text.md

 #### What's New

-Previously the only way to customize the text in the comment widget was either to make code changes when embedding the widget to pass in the translations, or file a customer support ticket.
+Previously the only way to customize the text in the comment widget was either to make code changes when embedding the widget to pass in the translations, or to file a customer support ticket.

 #### How it Works